There are two APIs that you can generate API keys for:

 Required User Permissions

-You must have an Admin, Global Admin or Account Owner role within PagerDuty to access your API key.
-REST API access is only included on the Team plan or higher — API access is not included on the Starter plan.
+You must have an Admin, Global Admin or Account Owner role within PagerDuty to access General Access REST API keys.

-- Go to Configuration → API Access and click Create New API Key.
+- Go to Integrations API Access Keys and click Create New API Key.

 - Enter a Description that will help you identify the key later on.
 If you would like it to be read-only, check the Read-only option.